My Family series 1

 The first series of BBC family sitcom My Family originally aired between 19 September and 7 November 2000.
 The first episode of the series, and the pilot episode, is entitled "The Serpent's Tooth".
 All eight episodes in the first series are thirty minutes long.
 The first episode introduces the five main characters that regularly appear in the series: Robert Lindsay, who plays Ben, Zoë Wanamaker, who plays Susan, Kris Marshall, who plays Nick, Daniela Denby-Ashe, who plays Janey, and Gabriel Thomson, who plays Michael.
 A further regular member of the cast is Brigitte, played by Daisy Donovan, who appears in nearly every episode of the series.
 The series was produced by Rude Boy Productions, a company that produces comedies created by Fred Barron.
-The series was filmed at Pinewood Studios in Buckinghamshire, with a live studio audience.
+Series 1 was the only series to be filmed at BBC Television Centre in London.